CriticalFlaw/FlawBOT/docs/modules/role.md

 Commands for managing server roles.
-The prefix is `/role`.

 ### create
 Creates a new server role.